Analysis of HAPS ingredients

 Baobab for your brain and body

 Baobab is a remarkable fruit that contains tryptophan, a precursor to 5-HTP, as well as an impressive array of other amino acids and minerals.
-Amino acids are proteins that are used to make all sorts of substances, including neurotransmitters (such as serotonin and dopamine), enzymes (for example for digestion and detoxification), hormones and actually every cell in your body.
+Amino acids are proteins that are used to make all sorts of substances, including neurotransmitters (such as serotonin and dopamine), enzymes (for example for digestion), hormones and actually every cell in your body.

 To help convert 5-HTP and tryptophan into serotonin, your body needs B vitamins, particularly B2, B3 and B6, as well as magnesium, zinc and vitamin C .
 These same nutrients also help rebalance and reset your adrenal hormones, which are involved in your fight/flight/freeze response to stress.
 Each of those nutrients carries additional benefits that are supportive to your nervous system, tissue health and/or general wellbeing.*